 I have never not cared what the new vicar is up to.
 What could be more important?

-― sacral intercourse conducive to vegetal luxuriance (askance johnson), Tuesday, 11 December 2018 02:16 (two days ago) Permalink
+― sacral intercourse conducive to vegetal luxuriance (askance johnson), Tuesday, 11 December 2018 02:16 (one year ago) link

 I do care what the vicar is up to, but Wodehouse and Fitzgerald did it better.